Setting Up TeamCity for Amazon EC2

-When launching Amazon EC2 instances, TeamCity tags all the resources (e.g. volumes and network adapters) associated with the created instances, which is important when evaluating the overall cost of an instance (taking into account the storage drive type and size, I/O operations (for standard drives), network (transfers out), etc.
+When launching Amazon EC2 instances, TeamCity tags all the resources (for example, volumes and network adapters) associated with the created instances, which is important when evaluating the overall cost of an instance (taking into account the storage drive type and size, I/O operations (for standard drives), network (transfers out), and so on.

 Sharing single EBS instance between several TeamCity servers

 As mentioned above, TeamCity tags every instance it launches with the